DaanDeMeyer/reproc/README.md

 processes from within a C or C++ application, reads/writes to their stdin/stdout/stderr streams and waits for them to exit or forcefully stops them.

-The main use case is working with command line tools from within C or C++ applications.
+The main use case is executing command line applications directly from C or C++ code and retrieving their output.

-reproc consists out of two libraries: reproc and reproc++. reproc is a C library that contains all the actual code for interacting with child processes. reproc++ depends on reproc and adapts its API to an idiomatic C++ API.
+reproc consists out of two libraries: reproc and reproc++. reproc is a C99 library that contains all the actual code for interacting with child processes. reproc++ depends on reproc and adapts its API to an idiomatic C++11 API.
 It also adds a few extras that make working with child processes from C++ easier.

 ## Features

-- Start any program from within C or C++ code.
+- Start any program directly from C or C++ code.
 - Write to its standard input stream and read from its standard output and standard error streams.
 - Wait for the program to exit or forcefully stop it yourself.
-When forcefully stopping a process you can optionally allow the process to clean up its resources or immediately stop it.
+When forcefully stopping a process you can either allow the process to clean up its resources or stop it immediately.
-- The core library (reproc) is written in C. An optional C++ wrapper library (reproc++) with extra features is available for use in C++ applications.
+- The core library (reproc) is written in C99.
+An optional C++11 wrapper library (reproc++) with extra features is available for use in C++ applications.
 - Multiple installation methods.
 Either build reproc as part of your project or use a system installed version of reproc.